qbolec/sexp/README.md

 ------
 Big thanks to authors of http://pegjs.majda.cz/online as without their parser this project would not be possible.
 In particular the file sexp_parser.js is generated using it.
+Thanks to Didier Rémy, the author of [Type Inference for Records in a Natural Extension of ML](https://www.cs.cmu.edu/~aldrich/courses/819/row.pdf), which inspired the current version of type inference.

 Syntax
 ------
 I hope I do not have to elaborate more than:

     EXP =
-      STRING | #currently slashes there are no escape sequences so there is no way to type " NUMBER | #currently only integers
+      STRING | #currently there are no escape sequences so there is no way to express character " NUMBER | #currently only integers and floats writen in fixed point notation TUPPLE |
-      TUPPLE |
       IDENTIFIER |
       EXP OPERATOR EXP | #operators include <,<=,=,=>,>,and,or,+,-,/,%,*,| (as concatenation), mod, div